Parent and whānau information

 Student Loans and Allowances are for domestic students only.

-It is important to apply for a student loan/allowance at the same time as you apply for a programme, due to the length of time Studylink take to process.
+It is important that a learner applies for a student loan/allowance at the same time as they apply for a programme, due to the length of time StudyLink take to process.

 Loan/allowance applications can be cancelled at any time if the applicant decides to withdraw their programme application or if it is unsuccessful.

-Our Customer Services team can assist you with information regarding an application and documentation required by Studylink.
+Our Customer Services team can assist you with information regarding an application and the documentation required by StudyLink.

 Phone: 0800 762 786

-We offer a variety of scholarships to assist students in many study areas.
+Yes, we offer a variety of scholarships to assist prospective and current students in many study areas.

 Where a student lives during their studies can make a big difference to their student experience.
 Fortunately, there are loads of great options and Otago Polytechnic will provide ongoing accommodation assistance and support.
 Where a learner lives will depend on which campus they choose: